-Gilbert have been making the finest Rugby balls from their Headquarters in Robertsbridge, England since 1823, creating balls for training through to match balls and international replica balls.
+Gilbert have been making the finest Rugby balls from their headquarters in Robertsbridge, England since 1823, creating balls for training through to match balls and international replica balls.

 Founder and inventor William Gilbert died in 1877, but the business was carried on by his nephew James.
 Sales increased and Gilbert steadily started manufacturing 2,800 balls a year.
 As the game gained more and more traction so did the Gilbert business, soon they were exporting ball to countries such as Australia along with other rugby nations and the export side of the business inflated quickly.

-James Gilbert was the last Gilbert to be involved in the company, he was extremely precise in everything he did checking and stamping every match ball to maintain the company’s excellent reputation.
 In 1946 Gilbert partnered with Glasgow football manufacturer Thomlinson’s who took charge of marketing the brand until the 1970s.
 Throughout this time Gilbert match balls were still the ball of choice.

 After a difficult time with new materials and brands emerging the GIlbert family decided to sell the business in 1978.
 Grays showed interest but did not purchase the company until 2002.
 They continued to honour the Gilbert brand, leading the way in ball technology, design and quality they portrayed this through the Xact ball delivering the best ever performance a ball has delivered and was featured successfully throughout the 2003 Rugby World Cup